danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 | ![Pmf300steps](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/PMF_300steps.png?raw=true) |![Cdf300steps](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/CDF_300steps.png?raw=true) |
 |:---:|:---:|

-As shown in graphs after running the model 300steps, the general trend in both the pmf and cdf remain similar with a few changes.
-After model stabilizes, the gap between small graphs reduces in the pmf.
-Also, the number of nodes in the largest connected subgraph almost doubles to 5,490 from 2,500.
-This is interesting but not too surprising as the number of green scales dominates the number of black scales after stabilization.
+As shown in graphs after running the model 300 steps, the general trend in both the pmf and cdf remain similar.
+The few small differences include gap reduction between small graphs in the pmf post-model stabilization and the number of nodes in the largest connected subgraph almost doubling to 5,490 from 2,500.
+This is interesting but not too surprising as the number of green scales outnumbers the black scales after stabilization.

  <p align="center">
     <img src="https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/boxplots.png?raw=true" width="700" height="350" />